mxkopf/crop_yield_climate_variables/readme.txt

 This GitHub repository contains the data of the project: The Impact of Temperature and Precipitation on Annual Crop Yield in North America

-Project by: Maxim Mahnkopf, Nick van Nulen, Dominic Schierbaum
+Project by: Maxim Mahnkopf, Nick van Nuland, Dominic Schierbaum